qbunt/qbunt.com/content/posts/2024-year-in-review.md

 ## June

 One sunny Sunday afternoon at the end of June, armed with pool noodles and a shot at some mediocre ice cream, my family of goobers headed to the pool club.
 A nice reprieve from some California family visit, a chance to reconnect with friends at the pool with the kids.
 After some chatting, I stepped out of the pool and into the pooldeck shower ready to rinse the definitely very chloriney water off.
-I stepped into the shower, my foot stepping into the shower, immediate shot out to the left on the most slick surface known to man, and I landed with my shoulder first on painted concrete.
+I stepped into the shower, my foot stepping into the shower, immediately shot out to the left on slickest surface known to mankind, and I landed with my shoulder first on painted concrete.

 {{< figure src="/img/2025/scene.jpg" alt="The scene of the accident" caption="The scene of the accident" position="center" >}}